rabbitmq/rabbitmq-website/site/jms-client.md

  messages from this destination, if `amqp` is **true**; the default is **null**.

-There are getters and setters for these fields, which means that a JNDI `<Resource/>` definition or an XML Spring bean definition can use them, for example:
+There are getters and setters for these fields, which means that a JNDI `<Resource/>` definition or an XML Spring bean definition can use them, for example JNDI with Tomcat:

 <pre class="sourcecode xml">
     &lt;Resource  name="jms/Queue"